 movie going experience."
 Kurtzman said about the film in a 2019 interview that, "The Mummy wasn't what I wanted it to be.
 I'm no longer involved in that and have no idea what's going on with it.
 I look back on it now [and] what felt painful at the time ended up being an incredible blessing for me."

 THE MUMMY - UNDER DEVELOPMENT

-the first of the John Storm franchise (for which a draft
+two stories in the John Storm franchise (for which a draft

 script is available to studios and actor's agents).
 The John Storm

 powered trimaran: Elizabeth